Unit 1 - Practice Quiz

 empty subject it and there Easy

-B. Is a cat on the roof.
+B. It is a cat on the roof.

-C. A cat is on the roof there.
+C. Is a cat on the roof.

 D. There is a cat on the roof.